Bastieisendick/autoinsta_uploader/README.md

 This Program can be run for example via crontab once (or more) a day.
 It takes a random video from data/videos/, its suiting quote from data/quotes/, a random thumbnail from data/thumbnails/ and a random text from data/texts/.

-Then it uses [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) Selenium to log in into Instagram and proceeds to upload the previously selected data.
+Then it uses [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) Selenium to log in into Instagram and proceeds to upload the previously selected data.<br/>
 It uses random delays, hovering over elements and more (such as modified user agents) to prevent IG from detecting the Bot.
 Also any error that might occur and daily upload notifications will be send to you through Telegram Bot API.